These fees are dictated by state law and can range anywhere from a few hundred dollars to over a thousand dollars.

 These fees are also dictated by state law.
 Some states simply provide for what is referred to as a "reasonable fee," while others deem a reasonable fee to be one that's equal to the value of a certain percentage of the property being probated.
 Even then, the Personal Representative can ask for "extraordinary fees" for services rendered above and beyond services that are deemed to be basic probate services.

 These fees are also dictated by state law and are calculated in the same manner as the Personal Representative's fee.
-And, as with the Personal Representative's fee, an attorney can ask for "extraordinary fees" for services rendered above and beyond services that are deemed to be basic probate services.
+As with the Personal Representative's fee, an attorney can ask for "extraordinary fees" for services rendered above and beyond services that are deemed to be basic probate services.

 05Appraisal and Business Valuation Fees

-If you don't have a Last Will and Testament that waives the posting of a bond by your Personal Representative, then in most cases before your Personal Representative can be appointed he or she will need to pay for and post a bond in an amount determined by the probate judge.
-I've also run into situations where the probate judge has required a bond to be posted even though the Last Will and Testament waived the posting of a bond simply because minor beneficiaries were involved.
+If you don't have a Last Will and Testament that waives the posting of a bond by your Personal Representative, before they can be appointed, he or she will need to pay for and post a bond in an amount determined by the probate judge.
+Sometimes, the probate judge has required a bond to be posted even though the Last Will and Testament waived the posting of a bond simply because minor beneficiaries were involved.